aloshraam/luminar-notes/notes.md

     - HTTP response will always return an object with predefined keys (data(//server response//), status)
     - Create a services folder inside src of your react app

+  ## Data Sharing between components in react
+    - `State Lifting` :  Data sharing is using props.
+We will create a state in common parent of data to be shared components, share state upadation function to one component and state to another component.

 # JSON server Creation

 1) Create a server folder to store json server